gorango/flowcraft/README.md

 - **Composable & Reusable**: Define workflows by chaining nodes or embedding other flows as nodes.

+- **Extensible Execution Engine**: A pluggable `Executor` pattern enables in-memory or distributed flows.

 - **Type-Safe**: Written in TypeScript to provide strong typing for your workflow definitions and context.

 - **Async by Default**: Built on an asynchronous foundation to handle I/O-bound and CPU-bound tasks.

-- **Middleware**: Intercept execution of nodes to handle cross-cutting concerns in a centralized way.
+- **Middleware**: Intercept execution of nodes to handle cross-cutting concerns like logging or auth.

 - **Conditional Branching**: Direct the flow's execution path based on the results of any node.